Gelixxel/IRN-project/README.md

 Galaxy classification neural network project

-HOW TO USE IT:
+# HOW TO USE IT:
 Assuming you already have python3 and a working pip packet manager

-STEP 1 :
+# STEP 1 :
-pip install datasets
+pip install -r requirements.txt

-STEP 2 :
+# STEP 2 :
-python3 importData.py
+python3 training.py